 CARD MATCHING ACTIVITY.
 Ask each small group of pupils to work together to try and match the prints to the animals (using the 'Animals, footprints and distances' resource sheet).
-Omit the 'Distance' cards for KS1 pupils.
+Hold back the 'Distances' cards for the time being, we'll use these later.

 - Can pupils match the prints to the animals?
 What are their reasons for the matches they make?
 You can use either the photographs or drawings of the footprints, depending on how easy/hard you wish to make the task (or use both).
-Share the answers and discuss any discrepancies. - Of the animals discussed, talk about how far they think each of these animals walks/flies from their home each day (e.g. short, medium or long distance).
+Share the answers and discuss any discrepancies. - Of the animals discussed, talk about how far they think each of these animals walks/flies from its home each day (e.g. short, medium or long distance).
 Ask pupils to line up the photos of the animals from the ones that walk the least to the ones that walk the most.
-You can do this on the optional washing line or a desk.
-Teacher can check their answers from the resource sheet.
+Do this as a whole class on the optional washing line or a desk.